 The individual regions

-In the west, the land tends to be rugged and characterised by cliffs with deep gashes along the seashore, while in the east it is flat with extensive rolling landscapes and long beaches.
+In the west, the land tends to be rugged and characterized by cliffs with deep gashes along the seashore, while in the east it is flat with extensive rolling landscapes and long beaches.
 In central England, again, there are rounded low mountains with several ridges, in front of which wide plains extend in the south.
 Northwards towards Scotland, these elevations are followed by the Uplands and the central lowlands around Glasgow and Edinburgh, before the legendary Highlands and the Scottish wilderness begins.
 Each of the regions has its own natural beauty, some of it spectacular, ranging from the white cliffs of Dover to moors, heaths and ridges to the high plateaus of rugged northern Scotland.

 Cycling in England

 When one speaks of Great Britain or the United Kingdom, most people immediately think of England.
 But many people confuse the two, because England is only one part of the United Kingdom, along with Wales, Scotland and Northern Ireland.
 But with an area of about 130,000 square kilometres and a population of about 54 million, it is the largest.
-With its capital London, England also has the largest city in the world.
-The home of the Queen and Shakespeare attracts millions of tourists to the metropolis every year.
-But not only the city life, but also the scenic diversity of the smaller villages are definitely worth a trip.
+With its capital London, England also has the largest city in Europe.
+The home of the Queen attracts millions of tourists to the metropolis every year.
+But not only the city life, but also the scenic diversity of the smaller villages, are definitely worth a trip.
 Especially by bike, these impressive natural sceneries can be marvelled at.

 The county to the north-east of London is a real insider's tip for cyclists.
 Because in Suffolk, time seems to have stood still.
 On a journey into the past, fairytale castles, breathtaking stretches of coastline and hospitable locals await.
-Far away from the hustle and bustle of the big bicycles, you can get to know England from a completely different perspective.
+Far away from the hustle and bustle of the big cities, you can get to know England from a completely different perspective.

 - More information about the cycle tour in Suffolk.